 When should you involve your doctor?

 The Mayo Clinic suggests you contact your doctor if you see no improvement in any of the above warning signs 24-48 hours after changing positions to relieve pressure.
 However, you should seek immediate care for “any signs of infection, such as a fever, drainage from a sore, a sore that smells bad, or increased redness, warmth or swelling around a sore”.

 What increases your chance of getting pressure sores?

 There are many factors that can increase your chance of getting pressure sores, including:

 - An inability to move around easily, due to old age or illness.

 - Weight loss, which can reduce padding over bony areas.

-- Sliding down in a bed or chair, which increases pressure as the skin is pulled in different directions.
+- Repeatedly sliding down in a bed or chair, which increases pressure as the skin is pulled in different directions.

-- Friction or rubbing of the skin, even against soft materials such as bed sheets.
+- Frequent friction or rubbing of the skin, even against soft materials such as bed sheets.

 - A poor diet.